nodulusteam/methodus.dev/docs/reference/server-decorators.md

 ### ConfiguredServer

-This should be the base class for any methodus server instance.
+With Methodus, you'll be decorating this class to create any server instance.

-> [!NOTE]
-> An alert of type 'note' using global style 'callout'.

 ```typescript
 import { ConfiguredServer } from '@methodus/server';